kata198/python-cllist/docs/index.rst

    .. attribute:: first

       First :class:`dllistnode` object in the list. `None` if list is empty.

       This attribute is read-only.

+   .. attribute:: middle

+      Middle :class:`dllistnode` object in the list, if the list size is greater-than 10 elements, or `None` if the list has 10 or fewer elements.

+      This is a unique extension of the doubly-linked list unique to the "cllist" implementation, and ensures that worst-case time for most operations is O( n/4 ) and average O(n / 8 ).

+      This attribute is read-only.

    .. attribute:: last

       Last :class:`dllistnode` object in the list. `None` if list is empty.

       This attribute is read-only.

    .. attribute:: size

       Number of elements in the list.
 0 if list is empty.

       This attribute is read-only.

    dllist objects also support the following methods (all methods below have